Distributed Nonconvex Optimization: Gradient-free Iterations and $\epsilon$-Globally Optimal Solution: CPCA: Design and Analysis

 where $j=0,1,\dots,m_{i}$.
 The degree $m_{i}$ is doubled at every iteration until the stopping criterion

 is met, where $p_{i}(x)$ is in the form of \eqref{eq:cheb_rep} with $\{c_{j}\}$ being the coefficients.
+To check \eqref{eq:adapt_stop_rule}, we sample points in $S_{2m_i} - S_{m_i}$ (i.e., the points that are in $S_{2m_i}$ but are not in $S_{m_i}$).
 Since $S_{m_{i}}\subset S_{2m_{i}}$, the evaluations of $f_{i}(x)$ are continuously reused.
 Note that agents know the intersection set $X=[a,b]$ by running a finite number of max/min consensus iterations as \eqref{eq:max_consensus} in advance.
-According to\cite{boyd2014solving}, except for very few well-designed counterexamples, the aforementioned procedures return $p_{i}(x)$ satisfying \eqref{eq:approx_require} for almost all Lipschitz continuous $f_{i}(x)$ encountered in practice.
+The aforementioned procedures return $p_{i}(x)$ satisfying (8) for most Lipschitz continuous $f_{i}(x)$ encountered in practice\cite{boyd2014solving}.
+To handle special cases where (8) may fail, in numerical practice, we can additionally use the chopping technique\cite{aurentz2017chopping} that examines the plateau of Chebyshev coefficients near machine precision ($\sim 10^{-16}$) and obtains a satisfactory approximation through appropriate chopping.